roeegro/SwimFix/MaintenanceGuide_new.md

 6. Create in facade module a function that abstracts the functionality you want to create, and call it from the function you created in section 5.
 7. According to your needs, feel free to add new functionalities for other modules existing in the project.

-## Assimilation on New Hardware and Run All Program
+## Assimilation on New Device and Run All Program

 We run the system with specific computer as server and with specific database which its schema defines as follows:
 < link to erd figure>
-For running the system on your own device
+For running the system on your own device:
+1. Make sure your computer has the prerequisites for [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose)
+2. In server/main.py - change
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5ODgzNjQ3ODgsODUwMjUwMTMxLC0xOT
-g4OTAzNjMwLDEwMzI2NzEwMDYsMjE0MzA4OTAwNSwxNjU3MzQ1
-NjM5LDM2NDc1NTc2NiwxMTQzMTk4NTA2LC0xMjczMTAzNDcxLD
-ExMjIyNDczNjQsLTczNzY1ODM4OSwtMjAyMDU2NDY5MywyNjQ4
-NzE1MDUsLTEzNzg0OTQzNzldfQ==
+eyJoaXN0b3J5IjpbOTc1MzUxOTg3LDg1MDI1MDEzMSwtMTk4OD
+kwMzYzMCwxMDMyNjcxMDA2LDIxNDMwODkwMDUsMTY1NzM0NTYz
+OSwzNjQ3NTU3NjYsMTE0MzE5ODUwNiwtMTI3MzEwMzQ3MSwxMT
+IyMjQ3MzY0LC03Mzc2NTgzODksLTIwMjA1NjQ2OTMsMjY0ODcx
+NTA1LC0xMzc4NDk0Mzc5XX0=
 -->